 To have a full face of makeup.

 Agreeing with someone.
+A response when someone challenges you.

 A way to say “very” or “a lot.”
 It’s added after the verb or adjective.